These Are the Prenatal Nutrients You Are Most Likely to Be Low in – and Why

 Prenatal vitamins often contain inadequate amounts

 It’s usually not necessary and ideal to meet 100% of your nutritional necessity from prenatal vitamins.
 In one estimate, we’d need 16 capsules in order to get all the prenatal nutrients at optimal levels.
 However, it’s also unrealistic to expect one tiny tablet or capsule of prenatal vitamins to deliver a meaningful amount of dozens of micronutrients your body need.
+So, if your prenatal vitamins are in the one-a-day format, it's likely you are not getting enough of the key nutrients.

 In fact, most prenatal vitamins do not contain sufficient amounts of the key nutrients, like choline, that doctors know many pregnant women are low on – and should be considered a helpful but small add-on to your prenatal health, rather than its foundation.